David Sirlin

 David Sirlin is an American game designer and fighting game player.

 He featured in and narrated much of Bang the Machine, a 2002 documentary by Tamara Katepoo about a Street Fighter "exhibition tournament in Japan showing the difference between American and Japanese gaming cultures" that starred other notable competitive fighting game players who were part of "Team USA."

 He balanced the video games Super Puzzle Fighter II Turbo HD Remix and Super Street Fighter II Turbo HD Remix.
-He designed the physical and online card games Yomi, Flash Duel, Codex and Puzzle Strike.
+He designed the physical and online card games Yomi, Flash Duel, Codex, and Puzzle Strike.

 Early in his career, Sirlin was an assistant game designer at 3DO, but now works primarily for his own company, Sirlin Games.
 Sirlin has been described as a "renowned game theory author" by Forbes magazine, and as an "arcade guru" and "internet-renowned Street Fighter tournament player" by Ars Technica.

 Writing

 Sirlin maintains a blog where he writes primarily on the subject of game design.
 A frequent contributor to Gamasutra, he is relatively infamous for his sometimes unpopular opinions towards the way companies choose to enforce rules in their games, as well as for his articles on Playing to Win.
 Sirlin's website, Sirlin.net, was profiled in Katie Salen's Rules of Play (2004), which commended the site for its "surprising amount of thoughtful commentary and analysis".

-In addition to this, he has published a book called Playing to Win: Becoming The Champion, a book that explores the concept of competitive gaming and the mindset of actively playing to win, also drawing examples of the different kinds of gamers that exist by selectively choosing and analyzing both chess and Street Fighter players.
+In addition to this, he has published a book called Playing to Win: Becoming The Champion, a book that explores the concept of competitive gaming and the mindset of actively playing to win, also drawing examples from the different kinds of gamers that exist by selectively choosing and analyzing both chess and Street Fighter players.
 Physical copies of this book were initially available from Lulu.com before the book was released for free to the general public on his website.
 The book was cited by scholar David Myers in his paper "Self and selfishness in online social play".

 Sirlin has become critical of many mainstream competitive games for what he perceives to be manipulative business practices and other 'anti-competitive' elements.
 He has particularly condemned collectible card games such as Magic: The Gathering for hiding strategically critical components behind the random distribution of booster packs and popular multiplayer online battle arena (MOBA) game League of Legends for its "forced grinding," calling it "fraudulent" and disrespectful to players.